Snowball Cookies

 This post may contain affiliate links.
 Read my full disclosure policy.

-Blanketed in powdered sugar, snowball cookies make a festive addition to any cookie tray.
+Buttery, nutty, and blanketed with powdered sugar, these nostalgic snowball cookies make a festive addition to any cookie tray.

 Snowball cookies piled on a plate.

-Dusted in powdered sugar like fresh snow, snowballs are simple shortbread-like cookies made with a mixture of flour and ground nuts, giving them a slightly nutty flavor and delicate, melt-in-your-mouth texture.
-The cookies are popular in many parts of the world and known by different names depending on the region.
+Dusted in powdered sugar like fresh snow, snowball cookies are simple, shortbread-like cookies made with a mixture of flour and ground nuts, giving them a slightly nutty flavor and melt-in-your-mouth texture.

 “SO good, they melt in your mouth!”